 The motor is kicking up brown muck behind us, occasionally hitting the bottom.
 Near Weir Island (essentially a circle of bull rushes), the motor starts to give out, and we need to hold the choke open to keep it going.
 Well, he holds the choke open.
 I stare ahead thinking he’s looking forward when Bang!
 We hit an outcropping of rocks, seconds after I scream “rocks!”

 Victor hits the floor, jumping under the front of the boat and waits while we push the boat loose, feet wet and giant paddles useless.
-I suggest my boyfriend row the boat back like a gondolier singing to me in Italian the entire way back (He can.
+I suggest my boating partner row the boat back like a gondolier singing to me in Italian the entire way back (He can.
 Speak Italian that is.
 Not sing).
 He disagrees.

 A few pulls of the motor later, and we bunny hop our way over the water and back to the boat launch, a little damper, no dog short and willing to head to a deeper spot on the Grand River to try again.
 Victor was nervous about the idea but played along.
 Sasha dove back into the water (several times) seconds after we docked the boat.
 Maybe next time we rent a canoe.